MIDS-scaling-up/v2/week06/hw/README.md

+# Homework 6
-# Homework 6: The TPUs (and BERT!)
-IS BEING REVISED AND WILL BE RELEASED SHORTLY.
+### The TPUs (and BERT!)
+IS UNDER REVISION.
 SUMMER 2019 STUDENTS PLEASE HOLD OFF STARTING IT

 1. Read the Google Cloud Product Overview on the [TPUs](https://cloud.google.com/tpu/)
 2. Read the primer on [Bert](https://github.com/google-research/bert)